CMCD1996/Portfolio/causes.md

 [![Stock Pitch](/assets/images/jsp.png)]({{ site.url }}/downloads/stock-pitch-competition.pdf)

 ### **Global From Day One Venture Capital Competition** ###
 I created a Venture Capital competition in partnership with Global From Day One, a technology-based venture capital fund who invest in New Zealand hardware, software and deep technology startups.
-The competition had competitors follow their investment thesis to allocate $15m in three New Zealand startups.
+The competition had competitors follow their investment thesis to allocate $15m across three New Zealand startups.
 Their portfolio allocation was supported by qualitative analysis. **Click the image below to view the competition pack**.

 [![Venture Capital](/assets/images/VC.png)]({{ site.url }}/downloads/venture-capital-competition.pdf)